ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 The ACME protocol has incorporated this method to specify DNS account specific challenges in {{ACME-DNS-ACCOUNT-LABEL}}.

-Application Service Providers may wish to always prepend the `_<identifier-unique-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
+Application Service Providers may wish to always prepend the `_<identifier-unique-token>` to make it harder for third parties to scan, even absent supporting multiple Intermediaries.
 The `_<identifier-unique-token>` MUST start with an underscore so as to not be a valid hostname (see H6 in {{threat-ul2}}).

 # Security Considerations